greedlab/GreedJSON/README.md

 * 0.0.5 change method to propertyNames to gr_propertyNames
 * 0.0.8 delete gr_allowedPropertyNames and fix some bug
 * 0.0.9 set value to ni if json string is '[]',because empty will be formated to '[]' in php
+* 0.1.0 if value is NSString and property class is NSNumber,format value to NSNumber and the reverse

 # LICENSE
 MIT